 Things to do in Gozo Malta

-The Citadel of Gozo sits on a hill with a commanding view over the city of Victoria and the Gozo countryside.
+A visit to the Citadel of Gozo perched on a hill with a commanding view over the city of Victoria and the Gozo countryside is one of the top things to do in Gozo.
 The prominent landmark in Cittadella is the Cathedral of the Assumption, other points of interest are, an old prison dating back to 16th century, Natural Science Museum, Gozo Museum of Archaeology and the Gran Castello Historic House.

-Dwejra Bay in San Lawrenz is a popular Malta attractions known for the iconic Azure window, Fungus Rock, Dwejra Tower and the Inland Sea.
-The boats from the Inland Sea near the Dwejra Bay will cruise through a 100-meter long tunnel opening up into the vast expanse of Mediterranean sea.
+Dwejra Bay in San Lawrenz is one of the popular Malta attractions and top Gozo points of interest known for the iconic Azure window, Fungus Rock, Dwejra Tower, and the Inland Sea.
+The boats from the Inland Sea near the Dwejra Bay will cruise through a 100-meter long tunnel opening up into the vast expanse of the Mediterranean sea.
 The boat ride offers a close-up view of the Fungus Rock Island and the surrounding cliffs and sea caverns.

 The natural arch of Azure window was an iconic landmark of Gozo which collapsed early this year (2017) which was a great disappointment for the tourists and the travelers.
 But there is a lesser-known limestone natural arch known as Wied il-Mielaħ Window located near the village of Gharb which can be visited.